 - The Care/Soothing system – where our motivation is to look after, or be looked after; to soothe or be soothed and foster empathy toward other people.
 It is concerned with caring, soothing, safety and calmness.

+These are illustrated in a picture, below.
 Take time to record how the Threat, Drive and Care systems have evolved in your own life.
 What do they look like and in what way might you want one or more to be just a little bit different?

 For more information on Compassion Focused Therapy (CFT) take a look at this slide presentation on this link.